Katrina Armstrong

-Katrina Alison Armstrong is an American internist.
-She is the chief executive officer of the Columbia University Irving Medical Center and Dean of the Faculties of Health Sciences and the Columbia University Vagelos College of Physicians and Surgeons.
+Katrina Alison Armstrong is an American physician, currently serving as the CEO of Columbia University Irving Medical Center and the dean of the Faculties of Health Sciences at Columbia University.
+She served as interim president of Columbia University from August 2024 to March 2025.

 Armstrong is the first woman to lead Columbia's medical school and medical center.
-Previously, she was the first woman to hold the position of Physician-in-Chief at Massachusetts General Hospital and was elected to the National Academy of Medicine in 2013 and the American Academy of Arts and Sciences in 2020.
+She was the first woman to hold the position of Physician-in-Chief at Massachusetts General Hospital and was elected to the National Academy of Medicine in 2013 and the American Academy of Arts and Sciences in 2020.
+On August 14, 2024, Armstrong became Columbia University's interim president, following the resignation of Minouche Shafik.
+On March 7, 2025, Armstrong expressed her commitment to working with the government of Donald Trump.
+On March 28, Armstrong was succeeded as interim president by Claire Shipman, Co-Chair of Columbia University's board of trustees.

 Early life and education

-Armstrong grew up in Alabama and attended Indian Springs School.
-Upon graduating, she attended Yale University for her Bachelor of Architecture degree, Johns Hopkins University for her medical degree, and the University of Pennsylvania for her Master of Science in Clinical Epidemiology degree.
+Armstrong was born in New Haven, Connecticut.
+She was raised in Buffalo, New York, and Tuscaloosa, Alabama, and attended Indian Springs School in Pelham, Alabama.
+She graduated from Yale University with her Bachelor of Arts degree in architecture in 1986, earned her M.D. from Johns Hopkins University in 1991, and a Master of Science in clinical epidemiology from the University of Pennsylvania in 1998.
 She completed her residency training in internal medicine at Johns Hopkins.